f528/Movies/README.md

 ## Overview

-MovieHub is a web application that provides users with a seamless and enjoyable experience for discovering, exploring, and keeping track of their favorite movies.
+Movies is a web application that provides users with a seamless and enjoyable experience for discovering, exploring, and keeping track of their favorite movies.
 Whether you're a film buff or just looking for something to watch, MovieHub has got you covered.

 ## Features